Gamma Waves Help Prevent Neurodegeneration

 For example, gamma waves produced in the body help connect and process information throughout the brain.
 These gamma waves are diminished in people who have Alzheimer’s disease.
 New research shows that exposure to light flickering at the rate of 40 flashes per second (40Hz) is therapeutic.
 It increases gamma brainwaves, which help clear beta amyloid plaque in the brain.
 When this plaque builds up in the heart, it can cause a heart attack.
 When it builds up in the brain, it kills brain cells until the body wastes away into dysfunction and death.

-New research suggests that exposure to a light flickering at 40Hz may promote gamma brain wave activity in the brain.
-These waves have the potential to activate critical cleaning cells in the brain that could remove beta amyloid plaque.
+Research suggests that exposure to a light flickering at 40Hz may promote gamma brain wave activity in the brain, which can help remove beta amyloid plaque.

 Gamma brain activity (∼25-100Hz) is known for its role in cognitive function, including memory.
 Abnormal gamma waves have been observed in both mice and humans with Alzheimer’s disease.
 Research indicates that gamma entrainment therapy can reduce loss of functional connectivity and brain atrophy, improve cognitive function, and purge harmful proteins from the brain.
 Pathological proteins contributing to Alzheimer’s disease are known to disrupt normal neuronal functions in the brain.